marmicode/cookbook/apps/cookbook/docs/nx/01-intro/02-why-libs.md

 ---
 slug: /nx/why-libs
 title: Why libs?
-description: Do we really need to split apps into libs?
+description: Do you really need to split apps into libs?
 ---

-# Do we really need to split apps into libs?
+# Do you really need to split apps into libs?

 :::note
 **TL;DR: no, but you probably should!**